Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   * Have a type, a scale factor, and a color,
   * Have a size, shape, and orientation independent of transformations.
 * **Triangulation**
-  * Have at least three vertices,
+  * Has at least three vertices,
-  * Have nodal normals defined for shading,
+  * Has nodal normals defined for shading,
-  * Have interior attributes -- style, color, front and back material, texture and reflection ratio,
+  * Has interior attributes -- style, color, front and back material, texture and reflection ratio.
 * **Polylines** or **Segments**
   * Have two or more vertices,
   * Have the following attributes -- type, width scale factor, color.